31 Almost Invisible Ways Stores Trick You Into Spending More

 They let you handle the merchandise

-According to a Caltech study, customers who were physically allowed to see and touch merchandise like mugs, DVDs, and snacks were willing to pay 40 to 60 percent more than those who only saw them in photographs or described in text.
-Other research confirms: the more time you spend handling a product, the more likely you are to pay for it.
+According to a recent study, customers who were physically allowed to see and touch merchandise like mugs, DVDs, and snacks were willing to pay 43 percent more than those who only saw them in photographs or described in text.
+Other research confirms the more time you spend handling a product, the more likely you are to pay for it.
 It’s little wonder why Apple stores line their tables with demo phones and computers, or why car salesmen are happy to offer a test drive.

 They assume you won’t check unit prices